Turtlestitch

 Turtlestitch (stylized as TurtleStitch) is a free and open source platform (or web application) for generating and sharing patterns for embroidery machines.
-Turtlestich is derived from educational programming languages such as Logo, Scratch and Snap! using the same jigsaw style programming paradigm which offers simplicity suitable for novices but has powerful features, described as ‘low threshold, high ceiling’ by Seymour Papert.
+Turtlestitch is derived from educational programming languages such as Logo, Scratch and Snap! using the same jigsaw style programming paradigm which offers simplicity suitable for novices but has powerful features, described as ‘low threshold, high ceiling’ by Seymour Papert.
 Its microworld is a turtle representing the needle of a programmable embroidery machine.
-So Turtlestitch can be used for creating novel patterns for embroidery, combining the abstract logic of computing and the physical materiality of textiles.
+Turtlestitch can be used for creating novel patterns for embroidery, combining the abstract logic of computing and the physical materiality of textiles.
 Its primary use is educational, as it offers a way of introducing programming to audiences with diverse interests.
 A growing gallery of open source embroidery designs enables community-based collaboration and shared learning.
 In 2017, Turtlestitch received the award for the best Open Educational Resource in the German-speaking countries.

 Educational approach

 Embroidery is graphically similar to line drawing and Turtlestitch builds on the concept of Turtle Geometry and the constructionist approach developed by Seymor Papert and Cynthia Solomon at MIT which first informed the Logo and later the Scratch programming languages.
 Turtlestitch is an active member of the global Scratch community.
 It updates this approach by bringing it to the Maker Culture (Maker Movement), which combines computing and physical creation.

 Turtlestitch's approach does not focus on solving pre-existing problems, but on developing free creativity in programming and designing.
 Users can approach this field either from the side of code or from the side of textile design, thus speaking to diverse audiences.
 The shared open-source designs allows for community peer-learning.

 A global community is actively using Turtlestitch in formal and informal educational contexts.

-Cynthia Solomon, involved since the 1960s in developing the constructionist approach described above, has been working with Suzan Klimczak to develop a Turtlestitch collaborative community, named Tea & TurtleStitchers, based on a 24-week Sunday morning online workshop with participants from all over the world.
+Cynthia Solomon, involved since the 1960s in developing the constructionist approach described above, has been working (with the late Suzan Klimczak) to develop a Turtlestitch collaborative community, named Tea & TurtleStitchers, based on a 24-week Sunday morning online workshop with participants from all over the world.